 Car accident procedures

 If you are involved in a road accident, you are obliged to follow certain safety procedures.
 If it is a minor car collision, you should call the police and move your car so that it does not block the traffic.
 However, if you are involved in a car accident resulting in casualties, you are obliged to call an ambulance and the police and you have to stay on the scene until they arrive.
 You must also switch on hazard warning flashers in your car.
-According to the Polish law, it is mandatory to provide first aid to victims – if you have taken a special training course – or at least to do what you are capable of in terms of securing the place of accident and helping the victims.
+According to the Polish law, it is mandatory to provide first aid to victims – if you have taken a special training course – or at least to do what you are capable of in terms of securing the place of

 Car rental in Poland